 Unfortunately, there are many scams targeting writers.
-Especially if you are new to self-publishing, you need to research and learn how to avoid scams.
-In addition to out-and-out scams, there can sometimes problems with low quality self-publishing services.
+Especially if you are new to self-publishing, before you purchase a package of services from one company, you need to do your research.
+In addition, there can also be problems with the quality of self-publishing services.

 What can go wrong

-The topic can get confusing, however, if you don’t research carefully you may end up with complaints like this: “They used flattery, told me about special discounts, told me there were deadlines, and pressed me to sign a contract.
+If you don’t research carefully you may end up with complaints like this: “They used flattery, told me about special discounts, told me there were deadlines, and pressed me to sign a contract.
 They said it was a joint investment.
-I paid a high up-front fee and they also want a share of royalties from all sales.
+I paid a high up-front fee but they also want a share of royalties from book sales.
 I hate the cover.
 They priced my book too high.
 I don’t know how many books they’ve sold.
+They have given away too many review copies that I now see for sale at very low prices online.
+I’m not happy about how often they pay and the percentage they take.
 They promised to promote my book and haven’t.
 They did a poor job editing and I have to pay to have them correct their mistakes.
 Someone added too many commas.
 They keep spamming me to buy more copies of my book.”

 Rules to avoid self-publishing scams